 Offer your services locally on Facebook, post flyers or business cards to public bulletin boards, and ask your friends and family to give you word-of-mouth referrals.
-If you’re part of a neighborhood group on NextDoor or Facebook, you can post your services there.
+If you’re part of a neighborhood group on NextDoor or Facebook, you can post your services there, too.

 It’s Easy to Make Money Selling Things

 You can opt to sell online, in person, or a combination of both.
-Sites like Decluttr, eBay, thredUp and Craigslist make it a simple, quick, and effective way to get rid of unwanted items or find new clients for your side business.
+Sites like Decluttr, eBay, thredUp, and Craigslist are a simple, quick, and effective way to get rid of unwanted items or find new clients for your side business.